Will WTO rules provide a safety net for a no-deal scenario?

-While it’s possible that the UK and the EU will co-operate out of urgency to avoid suddenly imposing tariffs after 29 March 2019, it seems likely that it would at best only offer limited cover while they frantically try to reach a more stable and comprehensive deal, something that has eluded them to date.
+While it’s possible that the UK and the EU will co-operate out of urgency to avoid suddenly imposing tariffs after Brexit, it seems likely that it would at best only offer limited cover while they frantically try to reach a more stable and comprehensive deal, something that has eluded them to date.

 Accordingly, whichever way you look at it, it seems likely that trading on WTO terms will still require businesses, farmers, producers and employers to make significant adjustments to their arrangements in a hurry and all that will come at a cost.